sbrsn97/SWE573/docs/USER_GUIDE.md

 #### Adding Nodes

-1. Click the "Add Node" button in the toolbar
+1. Click the " + (Add Node)" button in the toolbar
 2. Enter the node name
 3. Select the node type
 4. Add any additional attributes